Looking for on-campus student employment? Visit the Career Center for more information.

 Student Employment Paperwork

 Supervisors are responsible for making sure that all student employees hired to work in their department have completed all necessary paperwork prior to the first day of work on-campus.
-All forms listed below are available on our Forms page and must be completed in ink.
+All forms listed below are available on our Forms page.

-Students’ pay may be delayed if the forms listed below are not completed and processed with the Human Resources and Student Payroll Service Center.
+Students’ pay might be delayed if the forms listed below are not completed and processed with the Human Resources and Student Payroll Service Center.

 - Form I-9 Employment Eligibility Verification